 Above: A Wikiart.com image of Autumn Effect at Argenteuil (“Autumn Effect à Argenteuil” in French) by French Impressionist painter Claude Monet (1840 – 1926).
 The painting is on exhibit at The Courtauld Gallery in London, England.

 The present-day museum was once used as a hunting lodge in the early 1800s by the French military commander and statesman, the “Duke of Valmy.”
-The Duke’s hunting took place a couple-of-minute walk to the west of the lodge (behind the photographer, up what is now Rue Louis Boilly) in what is now the Bois de Boulogne (“bois” is French for “wood”)—the second largest park in Paris, forming the western side of Paris, completed in 1858.
+The Duke’s hunting took place a couple-of-minute walk to the west of the lodge (behind the photographer, up what is now Rue Louis Boilly) in what is now the Bois de Boulogne (“bois” is French for “wood”)—the second largest park in Paris, forming the western side of Paris.
+The park was completed in 1858.

 The area of the park, that was a long-time hunting ground for the Kings of France, is now known as one of Paris’s “lungs.”
 You can sense the meaning of this inference by looking at this city map of Paris.
 The Bois de Boulogne is the large green area on the left side of Paris on the map.